myllynen/rhel-idm-automation/README.md

 * [ipa_cluster_update.yml](ipa_cluster_update.yml) | [doc](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/9/html/installing_identity_management/update-downgrade-ipa_installing-identity-management#updating_idm_packages)
   * Playbook to update IdM cluster servers

-Depending on the environment and requirements, separate vars files, group vars, variables defined in an inventory, or some other approach might be warranted for providing IPA/IdM configuration.
+Depending on the environment and requirements separate playbooks and/or vars files, group vars, variables defined in an inventory, or some other approach might be appropriate for providing IPA/IdM configuration.
 These examples aim to provide a known-good starting point for typical installations.

 ## Quick Usage Example